EZASP - Facilitating the Usage of ASP: EZASP

 To implement this feature, EZASP employs an algorithm that is designed to reorder constructs in a way that respects the order described in Section~\ref{subsec:order} as well as stratification, while minimizing the number of changes made to the original program.
 The algorithm is divided into four phases: dividing the program into reorderable blocks, ordering constructs, minimizing stratification warnings and applying results.

 Firstly, EZASP divides the program into blocks that are then reordered as a whole.
 This is necessary to ensure that comments are not displaced or overwritten by other constructs during the reordering process.
-To do this, EZASP extends the ranges of each construct upwards and downwards in order to include any comments that appear between the previous construct and the current construct and any comments that appear in the same line as the current construct.
+To achieve this, EZASP extends each construct's range both upward and downward.
+Upward extension captures comments between the current construct and the previous one.
+Downward extension includes line comments that follow the construct and block comments that begin after it (regardless of the block comment size), provided that no other construct appears between the construct and these comments.
 We are left with a list of blocks that can be reordered without the risk of losing information.
 This also ensures that comments maintain their relative position to the constructs they refer to in the resulting program, which is crucial for readability and understanding.

 After partitioning the program this way, EZASP reorders constructs to match the intended ordering proposed.
 For this purpose, EZASP creates a constructsByType object that stores an array for each of the possible construct types.
 The array is sorted based on the order in which each construct appears in the original program.
 As a result, any construct that is out of order in the original program is moved to the extremities of the array corresponding to their type.
 This method of reordering ensures that we minimize the number of changes made to the original program, moving each out-of-order construct to their corresponding group, without changing anything that already appears in the right order.